vhaudiquet/ubuntu-project-docs/docs/staging/dmb/dmb-knowledge-base.md

      3. Email `technical-board@lists.ubuntu.com` to inform them of the opened bug (include a link to the bug).

-     4. Add the new TB bug to the {ref}`dmb-agenda` in the "Open TB bugs" section.
+     4. Add the new TB bug to the [DMB agenda](https://discourse.ubuntu.com/t/ubuntu-developer-membership-board-agenda/66634) in the "Open TB bugs" section.

      5. After the new packageset is created by the TB, a DMB member will need to add the appropriate packages.